nstewart/live-agent-ontology-demo/README.md

 # FreshMart Digital Twin Agent Starter

-A production-ready starter for building semantic knowledge graphs with real-time materialized views, AI agents, and full-text search.
+A production-ready starter for building semantic knowledge graphs with live materialized views, AI agents, and full-text search.

 ## What Is This?

-FreshMart demonstrates a **digital twin** of same-day grocery delivery operations powered by:
+This project demonstrates a **live digital twin** of same-day grocery delivery operations powered by:

 - **PostgreSQL** as a governed triple store with ontology-based validation
 - **Materialize** for real-time CQRS read models with sub-second CDC